Skip to main content

 In Iowa, different cities pay different rates depending on many factors, including age/gender distribution, collective risk profile, claims history, and whether the town is sparsely populated or densely populated.

-See our breakdown below for the average monthly average premiums five Iowa cities pay.
+See our breakdown below for the average monthly average premiums six Iowa cities pay, including Des Moines, the state’s capital and largest city.

 Unless otherwise specified, we use the following methodology to arrive at our average cost: male, age 30, lowest possible legal coverage allowed by state.
 Your rates will be determined by several factors, including your age, your gender and the amount of coverage you want to purchase.